 When the posting is completed, the posted sales lines are removed from the order.
 A message tells you when the posting is completed.
-After this, you will be able to see the posted entries in the various windows that contain posted entries, such as the Cust.
-Ledger Entries, G/L Entries, Item Ledger Entries, Posted Sales Shipments, and Posted Sales Invoices windows.
+After this, you will be able to see the posted entries in the various pages that contain posted entries, such as the Cust.
+Ledger Entries, G/L Entries, Item Ledger Entries, Posted Sales Shipments, and Posted Sales Invoices pages.

 You can edit certain fields on posted sales documents, such as the Package Tracking No. field.
 For more information, see Edit Posted Documents.